 Intuitively, a wave in a field theory is a disturbance of the field that moves through the space.
 Although this idea seems to be rather simple its implementation in the case of general relativity turned out to be very difficult - only more than 40 years after the birth of the theory relativists managed to formulate a proper definition of gravitational waves and to show that the waves carry energy and thereby are supposed to be detectable.

 There were three main reasons because of which it was not easy to formulate the theory of gravitational waves: general covariance of general relativity, non-linearity of the Einstein equations and a view held by Einstein himself that the waves do not exist.

 Any gravitational wave must be a solution to the Einstein equations, which form a complicated system of non-linear partial differential equations (imposed on components of the spacetime metric).
-Obviously, these features make it difficult to find any wave-like solution to the equations.
+Obviously, these features of the equations make it even more hard to find a "good" definition of the waves.